FOSS-Archives/Bare-License/README.md

-# The "MIT No Attribution" (MIT-0) License
+# The No Attribution" License

-The "MIT No Attribution" or "MIT-0" license is a modification to the usual MIT license that removes the requirement for attribution.
+The "No Attribution" or "-0" license is a modification to the usual MIT license that also removes the requirement for attribution.
 It is roughly the same as an MIT license consisting of a sandwich of (paragraph, line, paragraph), but it is missing the middle line of the 'sandwich'.